ethnicrise/ethnicrise.github.io/_posts/2019-12-31-racial-interpellation.md

 violent for its gatekeeping, its knowledge brokering, for its double speak, its contra*dictions*.

-Lorgia calls this the \"footnote condition\" (3).
+García Peña calls this the \"footnote condition\" (3).
 I think of it as (statistical) insignificance.
 Because for Native folks what goes between those parentheses matters\--it defines to a certain extent how we are imagined as belonging to land, community, spirituality, and knowledge.
 Especially to knowledge.
 For me, what does (Cherokee) mean?
 What would happen if we were to bring ourselves out of those parentheses\--out of that footnote condition\--and into the center?
-That is the decolonial ethics that García-Peña makes plain.
+That is the decolonial ethics that García Peña makes plain.
 That is why her work is dangerous.
 That is why, for the white supremacist academe, she is dangerous.
 She makes plain the racist truths of our conditions of employment, its conditions, its underlying incommensurability with the work of